awsmasudur/realtime-device-monitoring-flink/README.md

 ## Generating random data to Kinesis data streams
 1. Create a new paragraph on your prerequisite notebook and execute the below code.
-This will analyze customer feedback sentiment using Amazon comprehend and send those data (30,000 ingestions) to a Kinesis Data Stream.
+This will generate random modem data and send those data to a Kinesis Data Streams.

 ```
 %flink.ipyflink